SNK Gals' Fighters

 SNK Gals' Fighters is a fighting game for the Neo Geo Pocket Color, released in 2000.
-The game was ported to the Nintendo Switch in the eShop on April 29, 2020, and included as part of Neo Geo Pocket Color Selection Vol. 1 in 2021.
+It is a crossover between SNK fighting games including Fatal Fury, Art of Fighting, Samurai Shodown, The King of Fighters, and The Last Blade.

 Gameplay

 Gals' Fighters features female characters from various SNK franchises, where the characters compete in the aptly named Queen of Fighters tournament, with whoever being able to defeat its mysterious organizer "Miss X" (in reality, Iori Yagami dressed as a woman) being given the K' Talisman, which grants any wish.
 The characters' sprites were drawn in the same anime super deformed style as other fighters on the system.

 The game plays similar to other NGPC fighting games, such as King of Fighters R-1 and R-2, although slightly faster, and with 1-on-1 matches.
 It also features items that a player can equip to influence the matches; many of the items, however, have no effect on the gameplay.